 Visit Isalo National Park and see breathtaking

-into a deep green pool.
-Return to the hotel in
+pool.
+Return to the hotel in the afternoon

-the afternoon to rest before venturing out in the
+to rest before venturing out in the early evening

-is known for its large baobabs and traditional
+the island.
+The region is known for its large baobabs

-culture.
-Stay 2 nights at Les Dunes d’Ifaty (villa
+beliefs and culture.
+Stay 2 nights at Les Dunes d’Ifaty

 village known for its long beach.
 (B, D)